-OS X Lion
+OS X Lion for Mac

-English
+• In English

 Softonic review

-Before you rush to upgrade however, don't forget to check out our advice and words of caution beforehand - some older applications simply won't work on OS X Lion due to Apple's decision to drop Rosetta support.
+If you're still using OS X 10.6 Snow Leopard don't forget to check out our advice and words of caution beforehand - some older applications simply won't work on OS X Lion due to Apple's decision to drop Rosetta support.
 This means you will have problems running applications like Quicken 2007, Microsoft Office 2008 and other apps which supported Power PC Macs - PPC support is gone forever in OS X Lion.

 According to Apple, OS X Lion comes with more than 250 improvements and new features although many of these are minor tweaks.
 The biggest change however is far closer integration with iOS, the operating system of the iPhone and iPad.
 To take advantage of the many new finger gestures to navigate OS X however, ideally you'll need either a MacBook Pro with Magic Trackpad or an external Trackpad (around $69) although a Magic Mouse will also suffice.